Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Like rice, bread is relatively high in carbohydrates, easily digested, and will help you achieve a great pump.

 Bread also has the added benefit of being easily portable.
-Packing a turkey sandwich, for example, to eat on the go is a lot easier than bringing a container of rice and beef.
+Packing a turkey sandwich, for example, to eat on the go is much easier than bringing a container of rice and beef.

 White bread can work great here, as it has the added benefit of being digested much quicker than whole wheat bread.